jet/equinox/DOCUMENTATION.md

 - provide for snapshots to be stored out of the stream, and loaded in a customizable manner in a manner analogous to
   [the proposed comparable `Equinox.CosmosStore` facility](https://github.com/jet/equinox/issues/61)
-- Provide a facility in FsCodec.ICodec to walk the Event DU to generate a list of event types; use that to generate the server-side event loading filter e.g. when a Decider used a highly selective subset of the known Event Types
+- Provide a facility in `FsCodec.IEventCodec` to walk the Event DU to generate a list of event types; use that to generate the server-side event loading filter e.g. when a Decider used a highly selective subset of the known Event Types
 - (If Server started to support it), provide a hint when loading as to the `isOrigin` Event Type so backward load can stop when it meets an Embedded Snapshot or Reset (e.g. `CartCleared`) event
-- `Propulsion.EventStore`: Provide an option to opt out of retrieving event bodies

 ## Wouldn't it be nice - `Equinox.SqlStreamStore`

 - Provide support for an `isOrigin` overload that works on the event type string; implement a two phase load algorithm that loads the events first, and then the bodies only from the origin point forward
-- `Propulsion.SqlStreamStore`: Provide an option to opt out of retrieving event bodies

 ## Wouldn't it be nice - `Equinox.CosmosStore`